-Print isn't dead!
-So get your kid a magazine
+Yes, Childrens' Magazines Still Exist

+If you purchase an independently reviewed product or service through a link on our website, SheKnows may receive an affiliate commission.

-Even in the digital age, getting some old-fashioned postal mail — that isn't a bill — is exciting.
-(Maybe that's why we order so many things through Amazon Prime?)
-And even though today's kids don't even remember a time before the internet, chances are they get psyched about snail mail too — which is why a magazine subscription is such a great kid gift idea.
+Now that we’re in the digital age, getting old-fashioned postal mail — you know, the kind that isn’t a bill — is more exciting than ever.
+(Maybe that’s why we order so many things through Amazon Prime?
+No?)
+And even though today’s kids don’t even remember a time before the internet, they definitely still get psyched about snail mail — which is why a magazine subscription is such a great kid gift idea.

 These magazines are designed specifically to keep kids interested (and, yep, reading) from cover to cover.
 They touch on topics from science to trivia to fiction, so they’re sure to entertain — and you can feel good about supporting great writing and the not-yet-lost art of print publishing.